|Harassment at Work||

 Harassment is a form of discrimination in employment.
-Discrimination is prohibited under federal law by the Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e et seq.
-(2008).
-The Age Discrimination in Employment Act (ADEA) also applies in the situation of age related harassment.
-The Americans with Disabilities Act (ADA) also applies if the harassment is based on your disability.
-Harassment is also prohibited by Illinois state law under the Illinois Human Rights Act, 775 ILCS 5/1-101 (2008).
-Some local city and county ordinances also prohibit harassment as a form of discrimination.
+Discrimination is illegal under federal law by Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e et seq, The Age Discrimination in Employment Act (ADEA) and the Americans with Disabilities Act (ADA).
+Harassment is also illegal under the Illinois Human Rights Act, 775 ILCS 5/1-101.
+Some local city and county ordinances also prohibit discrimination as a form of harassment.

 It may be, depending on how frequent or severe it is.
 Just one action, such as one joke, one comment, or one incident, is generally not considered to rise to the level of being a harassing work environment.
 But when the activity becomes repeated, it may be enough for a legal claim of harassment.
 Even just one action by your harasser, if it is very bad, can alone form the basis of a harassment claim.

-First, you must find out if your employer has a written harassment policy.
+First, you must report the harassment to your employer.
+Find out if your employer has a harassment policy.
 If they do, you must follow the steps it lays out for you for complaining about your harasser.
-This is a necessary step for you to take, because if you do not use the policy, your employer will not be responsible to you for your harasser’s actions.
-While you may feel afraid to report your harasser, or think it will do no good to report your harasser, you still must do so, otherwise your legal claim against your employer will be severely and negatively affected.
+This is a necessary step for you to take because if you do not use the policy, your employer will not be responsible to you for your harasser's actions.
+While you may feel afraid to report your harasser or think it will do no good to report your harasser, you still must do so otherwise your legal claim against your employer will be severely and negatively affected.
+The employer's policy must offer multiple ways to report the harassment including bypassing the harasser.

-Even if there is no written policy, you must still complain to management about the harassment, and you should document the date of your complaint, who you complained to, and what you reported.
-Make sure you tell management the whole story, even if you find it upsetting.
-Again, this will be critical to going forward in any legal claim against your employer for harassment.
+You should document the date of your complaint, who you complained to, and what you reported.
+You should also ask for a copy of your complaint.
+Make sure you tell management the whole story even if you find it upsetting.
+Again, this will be critical in going forward in any legal claim against your employer for harassment.

-If you are the victim of harassment, you must file a charge of discrimination with a governmental agency that investigates employment discrimination within 180 days of the negative employment action against you.
+If you believe you are the victim of harassment, you must file a charge of discrimination with a governmental agency that investigates employment discrimination within 180 days of the negative employment action against you or the conduct that caused the hostile environment.
 In Illinois, if you are a state or local governmental employee, you should go to the United States Equal Employment Opportunity Commission (EEOC).
 You must go to this agency first to “exhaust your administrative remedies” before you can bring a court lawsuit on a harassment claim.
 After you file your charge, the EEOC will do some investigation of your claim, and issue a finding of whether there is sufficient evidence to believe that harassment occurred in your situation.

 Chicago District Office of EEOC